 The History of Bovine Colostrum

-Bovine colostrum is the first milk that mother cows produce after giving birth to a calf.
-This nutrient dense milk plays a critical role in the development of young calves.
+Bovine colostrum is the first milk mother cows produce after giving birth to a calf.
+This nutrient-dense milk plays a critical role in the development of young calves.
 It has also captured the attention of health advocates throughout the years, and the history of colostrum being used by people extends back thousands of years.

 In this article, we’ll walk you through the history of colostrum use by humans, explain a little bit about what bovine colostrum is and explore the uses that colostrum may have in the future.
 We’ll cover all of these topics and more in the following sections:

 - How Have People Used Colostrum in History?

 If you’ve seen a colostrum supplement in the store or purchased some online, then it’s natural to think of colostrum as a relatively new discovery.
 However, that’s not actually the case.
 Throughout a decent portion of human history, people have known that colostrum was different from regular cow’s milk.
 This milk-like substance, which is produced by cows in the 72 hours following the birth of a calf, is a nutritionally rich substance that contains many rare bioactive compounds.

 The first known instances of bovine colostrum being used for human benefit come from India.
 According to research from João M. Rocha of the University of Porto1 there are records from Ayurvedic physicians showing that colostrum was prescribed for human use.
 Rocha also notes that a dessert made of colostrum and honey was used to celebrate the birth of a new child in parts of modern-day Scandinavia.